martin3zra/martin3zra/README.md

 I'm a full-stack software engineer from Dominican Republic, focused on solutions for web and mobile applications.

-My area of expertise and interest are iOs, React Native and React, VueJS, Node, PHP, Laravel, Go, Java, Spring Boot, APIs, software and database architecture.
+My area of expertise and interest are iOS, React Native and React, VueJS, Node, PHP, Laravel, Go, Java, Spring Boot, APIs, software and database architecture.

 Currently [Jobsity, LLC](https://jobsity.com) as Senior Software Engineer